bep/bepsays.com/content/english/nike-refuses-si.md

 My story starts with my aunt from Bergen.
 She is very generous and gave me some money for Christmas, wanting me to buy something concrete.

 This story ends with a purchase from a friendly and helpful woman in a Eurosko shop.
 A real shop.
 In a building.
 With real shoes.
 That I could test-drive.
-The woman looked very similar to the wife of a relative of mine, but that's another story.
+The woman looked very similar to the wife of a relative of mine, but that is another story.

 Me being a one-pair-shoe guy, thinking, one more pair wouldn't hurt.
 My trusted Rockport Oxcford blacks could do with a companion.
 I remember my older brother asking me, when on a hike in the mountains of Jotunheimen: "Are you really wearing those dress shoes up here in the mud?"

-Well, they are comfy.
-But I did need something else.
+They are comfy, but I did need something else.
 But going online for Nikes was doomed impossible:

 ## The bay of confusion
 As soon as you type in "Nike" in the search engines of the ebay, you get confusing results of "Nike shoes is always a little small" and "the Nikes fits as advertised".